jedisct1/wasi-crypto-preview/witx/wasi_ephemeral_crypto.md

 #### <a href="#options_close" name="options_close"></a> `options_close(handle: options) -> crypto_errno`
 Destroy an options object.

+Objects are reference counted.
+It is safe to close an object immediately after the last function needing it is called.

 ##### Params
 - <a href="#options_close.handle" name="options_close.handle"></a> `handle`: [`options`](#options)